 Diabetes (types 1 and 2) and high blood pressure are most often behind kidney disease.
 High blood sugar levels can harm the kidneys, while high blood pressure harms the blood vessels, including those that go to the kidneys.
 Your kidneys may also shut down suddenly after a severe illness, complicated surgery, heart attack, or other serious health problem.
 This is known as acute kidney failure.

 When your kidneys can’t remove the waste and excess fluid, dialysis can keep your body running as close to normal as possible.
 Dialysis isn’t a cure for kidney disease; it simply is a substitute for the kidneys.

 At Summit Healthcare, we provide inpatient dialysis.
 Hemodialysis uses an artificial kidney, known as a hemodialyzer, in place of your malfunctioning kidneys.
 The dialysis machine and dialyzer are basically a filtration system that removes the waste and fluid from your blood.

-An arteriovenous graft, or AV graft, uses a plastic tube to join and artery and a vein under your skin.
+An arteriovenous graft, or AV graft, use a plastic tube to join an artery and a vein under your skin.
 An AV graft heals in around two weeks, so you can have dialysis faster, but it won’t last as long as a fistula.
 The risk of infection is also greater with an AV graft.

 If you need dialysis very quickly, a catheter can be placed into a neck vein, below the collarbone, or next to your groin.
 This entry is only meant to be used for a short time.